 Please note that the university acknowledges that not all first-generation college students are limited-income - and - not all limited-income college students are first-generation.
 These spaces and resources have been created to welcome any student who identifies with either distinctive student population.

-First-Generation Low-Income Student Support at William & Mary (Advisory Group)
+First-Generation Limited-Income Student Support at William & Mary (Advisory Group)

 FGLI Community Connections (University Outreach & Support)

 The Office of Student Transition Engagement Programs coordinates various first-generation and limited-income initiatives in partnership with university resources to address both the immediate and long-term success of FGLI students.
-The office currently has a Graduate Assistant committed to supporting First-Gen/Limited-Income Student Persistence.
+Their office is currently helping to hire the university's first-dedicated staff position to support First-Gen/Limited-Income Student Persistence.

 First Generation Low Income at William & Mary (Student Organization)